-We have been around for little more than a year and a half, but we've delivered a half dozen communications and engagement strategies, run a workshop on a boat in the Bosphorus and on a mountain in Austria, and advised non-profits on everything from organisational storytelling to big, bodacious tactics.
+We have been around for just two years, but we've delivered a dozen communications and engagement strategies, run a workshop on a boat in the Bosphorus and on a mountain in Austria, and advised non-profits on everything from organisational storytelling to big, bodacious tactics.

 We've delivered day-long storytelling trainings for staff from Oxfam, Latte Creative, Campact, The Transnational Institute, World Future Council, Action Aid, Compassion in World Farming, Gyro London, The Bible Society, Open Society Foundations, HERA, and Cause Impact.
 We've helped young digital activists learn the art of online storytelling at Latte Creative's Building Digital Campaigns conference in Italy.
 And lectured at Westminster University's Masters in Media, Communications, and Social Change programme.